Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 #### Example: Timing Libraries

-You may see files named as process-voltage-temperature (PVT) corners, such as:
+You may see files named as process-voltage-tmperature (PVT) corners, such as:

 - `slow.lib`
 - `fast.lib`

-These represent timing information for cells at slow and fast silicon process corners, voltages, and temperatures.
+These represent timing information for cells at slow and fast silicon process corners, voltages, and tmperatures.

 #### Example: Technology LEF